onja-org/w2_css_bootstrap_advanced_project/README.md

 - Use utility classes for spacing and alignment
 - Structure a professional website without custom CSS

+Don't worry if you don't complete the whole project in the allotted time or if you need to reference the solution.
+This lab has a lot of content, and it takes time to memorize Bootstrap classes and structures.

+If you need more guidance or find yourself hopelessly lost, check the `README_EASIER.md` file, which contains a walkthrough for portions you are stuck on.
+The goal is to learn and practice Bootstrap skills -- you don't have to be perfect.
+You can always come back to finish later if you want to figure it all out yourself!

 ## 🏗️ Project Structure

 ```